 Scott Gold, formerly of the Morning Star now with the LA Times, would chuckle at the picture of Noyes cooking burgers.
 In his exposé of Noyes in April 1995 under the headline ‘Trouble Follows Developer’ apart from Noyes’s share scams, property scams, and sexual harassment, he discovered that Noyes’s CV was a ‘myriad of lies’.

 Noyes had boasted that he was one of the directors of the World Fair in Knoxville.
 In fact Noyes was there to help a friend out with a rib stand.

 On his Facebook page he claims he studied the Foreign Business Act and Property at the Thai Ministry of Commerce.
 You can take that with a couple of dollops of barbecue sauce.

-DECLARATION: Wanrapa Boonsu sued the author in two cases brought for criminal libel and computer crime act libel for publishing the picture below which shows her and Noyes under the caption 'Going to Jail' and Niels Colov publisher of the Pattaya People under the caption 'Been to Jail'.
+DECLARATION: Wanrapa Boonsu and Drew Noyes sued the author in two cases brought for criminal libel and computer crime act libel for publishing the picture below which shows her and Noyes under the caption 'Going to Jail' and Niels Colov publisher of the Pattaya People under the caption 'Been to Jail'.
 Colov, head of Pattaya Police Foreign Volunteer Assistants served time in Copenhagen for a number of offences including pimping and beating up as prostitute.
-Boonsu lost both cases.
+BOTH CASES WERE THROWN OUT.